Public Communication (B.A.)

 Accrediting Council on Education in Journalism and Mass Communications (Accredited)

 This is the only program in public relations and advertising at any SUNY college that is affiliated with the Accrediting Council on Education in Journalism and Mass Communications.
-Only five other undergraduate programs in New York State are accredited.
+Only a handful of other undergraduate programs in New York State are accredited.

 Students in public communication prepare for careers in public relations and advertising, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.